telerik/ajax-docs/api/server/Telerik.Web.UI/RadSpell.md

 ## Properties

-###  TagKey `HtmlTextWriterTag`

-Gets the  value that corresponds to this Web server control.
-This property is used primarily by control developers.

-###  HandlerUrl `String`

-Gets or sets the URL for the spell dialog handler

-###  DialogsCssFile `String`

-Gets or sets the location of a CSS file, that will be added in the dialog window.
-If you need to include
-            more than one file, use the CSS @import url(); rule to add the other files from the first.
-            This property is needed if you are using a custom skin.
-It allows you to include your custom skin CSS in the dialogs, which are separate from the main page.

-###  DialogsScriptFile `String`

-Gets or sets the location of a JavaScript file, that will be added in the dialog window.
-If you need to include
-            more than one file, you will need to combine the scripts into one first.
-            This property is needed if want to override some of the default functionality without loading the dialog from an external ascx file.

 ###  AdditionalQueryString `String`

 Gets or sets an additional querystring appended to the dialog URL.

-###  AllowAddCustom `Boolean`

-Gets or sets the value indicating whether the spell will allow adding custom words.

 ###  AjaxUrl `String`

 Gets or sets the URL which the AJAX call will be made to.
 Check the help for more information.

+###  AllowAddCustom `Boolean`

+Gets or sets the value indicating whether the spell will allow adding custom words.

 ###  ButtonText `String`